 The script will prompt asking if the address provided should be added to an existing address book.
 By default, this value should be ‘N’ for no.

 Wait for confirmation of successful completion.

+Any errors during the script process will be added to an error text file within the ‘Log’ folder.

 Script Execution > Enable Authentication

-Execute ‘Authentication’ Script (attended execution)
+Execute Authentication Script (attended)

-Start Windows PowerShell or hold shift and Right click in the window where the Powershell command exists and “Open Powershell window here”
+Start Windows PowerShell and navigate to the path of where the scripts are stored or hold shift and right-click in the window where the PowerShell script exists.
+Select the “Open PowerShell window here” option.

-While running Powershell from a command line, type in the full path to the authentication script with the prefix: powershell.exe -Command “&.
-The path must be in single quotes and the end of the command must end with double quotes.
-Example below:
+To execute a PowerShell script from the PowerShell command line, type in the full name of the script with the prefix “.\”.
+See example below.

-While running Powershell from f holding shift and Right Clicking in the window that contains your Powershell command, paste the “.\name of the desired powershell script”

-Enter the new username desired for the device after the prompt, “NewUsername”.
+Enter the new username desired for the device after the prompt, ‘NewUsername’.

 Enter the new password desired for the device after the prompt, ‘NewPassword”.